 And it looks near perfect now.
 All smears are gone.
 Not a single grain of dust is visible.
 Great job!
-You put the lens cap on and a few hours later when you take it off you see - oh no!!! - grains of dust and fuzz is back.
+You put the lens cap on and a few hours later when you take it off you see - oh no!!! - grains of dust and fuzz are back.
 Even though you had the lens cap on all the time.

 This could be because you have forgotten to clean something you might not have thought of - something I frequently forget and need to keep reminding myself: The inside of the lens cap.